benrs/OOProject/README.md

 ### How to set up the server
 First things first navigate to OOPAssignment/NodeServer/config/env and change both the development.js file and production.js file to your liking.
 By default development.js runs everything (the database and application server) on the same machine.
 You have to change production.js if you decided to turn it on.

+Next you will want to do the following:

 1. Pull the code from github
 2. Install all the dependencies using these commands in the NodeServer/ directory
 ```